DN-debug/peux-os-sitebuild/src/pages/index.md

-      This is a choice, if you want to help through donations then by all means I'd accept that.
-Any of the buttons below would take you to there:
+      This is a choice, if you want to help through donations then by all means chip in that money.
+Any of the buttons below would take you there:
     actions:
       - label: Patreon - Monthly Membership
         url: 'https://www.patreon.com/peuxos'